-No impairment loss was recognized on investment property for the years ended December 31, 2022 and 2021.
+No impairment loss was recognized on investment property for the years ended December 31, 2023 and 2022.

-The principal accounting policies applied in the preparation of these separate financial statements are set out below.
+The material accounting policies applied in the preparation of these separate financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.